Spray Paint in Any Color

 - Shaker ball (usually glass)

 The paint used in spray paint is usually a fast-drying paint that atomizes well.
-Most common types of paint used in spray applications are lacquer or acrylic enamels which air dry (single component) as well as two-component paint such as urethane or epoxy that starts to dry when mixed together.
+The most common types of paint used in spray applications are lacquer or acrylic enamels which air dry (single component) as well as two-component paint such as urethane or epoxy that starts to dry when mixed together.
 This article covers the single-component air dry types of spray paint.

 The solvent is usually a blend of materials to reduce the paint to its optimal viscosity for spraying.
 If the paint is too thick it won’t atomize or spray well.